Chemistry

 Recommendations for Graduate and Professional Study

-Students planning graduate work in chemistry should expect to take additional optional courses above and beyond the single optional course required for the general major.
+Students planning graduate work in chemistry should expect to take additional optional courses above and beyond the single elective course required for the general major.
 In particular, students interested in graduate school should take CHEM 386 Advanced Inorganic Chemistry.

 American Chemical Society Emphasis